vmsilvamolina/vmsilvamolina.github.io/_posts/2026/2026-04-06-oci-vault-secrets-management-terraform.md

 ## Best Practices

-**Nunca uses `VIRTUAL_PRIVATE` en la misma apply que los secretos si estás empezando.** El vault `VIRTUAL_PRIVATE` tarda varios minutos en provisionar su HSM dedicado.
-Si Terraform intenta crear las keys y los secretos antes de que el vault esté completamente operativo, la apply falla.
-Separar la creación del vault en su propio módulo con un `terraform apply` previo evita este problema.
+**Never use `VIRTUAL_PRIVATE` in the same apply as the secrets if you're just starting.** The `VIRTUAL_PRIVATE` vault takes several minutes to provision its dedicated HSM.
+If Terraform tries to create keys and secrets before the vault is fully operational, the apply fails.
+Separating vault creation into its own module with a prior `terraform apply` avoids this problem.

-**Usá `protection_mode = "HSM"` en producción, siempre.** Con `SOFTWARE`, el material de la key puede exportarse.
-Eso significa que con los permisos adecuados, alguien puede extraer la key del vault.
-Con `HSM`, el material nunca sale del hardware.
-El costo adicional de HSM es marginal comparado con el riesgo de una key exportable.
+**Use `protection_mode = "HSM"` in production, always.** With `SOFTWARE`, the key material can be exported.
+That means with the right permissions, someone can extract the key from the vault.
+With `HSM`, the material never leaves the hardware.
+The additional cost of HSM is marginal compared to the risk of an exportable key.

-**El tipo de vault es inmutable después de la creación.** Si necesitás migrar de `DEFAULT` a `VIRTUAL_PRIVATE`, el proceso es: crear un nuevo vault `VIRTUAL_PRIVATE`, crear nuevas keys, rotar todos los secretos al nuevo vault, y eliminar el anterior.
-No hay upgrade in-place.
-Planificá el tipo de vault antes del primer deploy.
+**The vault type is immutable after creation.** If you need to migrate from `DEFAULT` to `VIRTUAL_PRIVATE`, the process is: create a new `VIRTUAL_PRIVATE` vault, create new keys, rotate all secrets to the new vault, and delete the old one.
+There's no in-place upgrade.
+Plan your vault type before the first deploy.

-**Activá `is_secret_content_retrieval_blocked_on_expiry = true` en todas las reglas de expiración.** El default es `false`, lo que convierte la expiración en una alerta sin dientes.
-Con `true`, OCI bloquea el acceso al secreto una vez expirado, forzando la rotación.
-Sin esto, un secreto "expirado" desde hace seis meses sigue siendo accesible.
+**Enable `is_secret_content_retrieval_blocked_on_expiry = true` in all expiration rules.** The default is `false`, which turns expiration into a toothless alert.
+With `true`, OCI blocks access to the secret once it expires, forcing rotation.
+Without this, a secret "expired" six months ago is still accessible.

-**Separar la gestión de claves de la gestión de secretos.** Las keys (MEK) son responsabilidad del equipo de seguridad.
-Los secretos individuales pueden ser responsabilidad de los equipos de aplicación, con el constraint de que solo pueden usar keys pre-aprobadas.
-Esto se modela en IAM separando los grupos y las políticas: `SecurityAdmins` tiene `manage keys`, los equipos de aplicación tienen `use keys` y `manage secret-family` en su compartment.
+**Separate key management from secret management.** Keys (MEK) are the responsibility of the security team.
+Individual secrets can be the responsibility of application teams, with the constraint that they can only use pre-approved keys.
+This is modeled in IAM by separating groups and policies: `SecurityAdmins` has `manage keys`, application teams have `use keys` and `manage secret-family` in their compartment.

-**Usá backends cifrados para el state de Terraform.** Si tu backend de Terraform está en OCI Object Storage, configurá server-side encryption con una key de OCI Vault.
-Esto no elimina el riesgo de que los secretos estén en el state, pero agrega una capa de protección en reposo con control de acceso auditable.
+**Use encrypted backends for Terraform state.** If your Terraform backend is in OCI Object Storage, configure server-side encryption with an OCI Vault key.
+This doesn't eliminate the risk of secrets being in the state, but adds a layer of at-rest protection with auditable access control.

-**Preferí auto-generation o provisioning separado sobre leer secretos en Terraform.** El patrón más seguro es que Terraform no conozca nunca el valor real de los secretos que gestiona.
-Para passwords de base de datos, habilitá `enable_auto_generation`.
-Para secretos que necesitás controlar, cargalos con la CLI en un paso separado del pipeline con permisos reducidos.
+**Prefer auto-generation or separate provisioning over reading secrets in Terraform.** The safest pattern is for Terraform to never know the actual value of the secrets it manages.
+For database passwords, enable `enable_auto_generation`.
+For secrets you need to control, load them with the CLI in a separate pipeline step with reduced permissions.

-## Conclusión
+## Conclusion

-Construimos la infraestructura completa de OCI Vault con Terraform: vault con tipo y protection mode correctamente configurados, master encryption key AES-256 en HSM, secretos con reglas de expiración que realmente bloquean el acceso, y las políticas IAM correctas tanto para administradores como para workloads mediante Instance Principal.
+We built the complete OCI Vault infrastructure with Terraform: vault with correctly configured type and protection mode, AES-256 master encryption key in HSM, secrets with expiration rules that actually block access, and the correct IAM policies for both administrators and workloads via Instance Principal.

-El punto más importante no es el código en sí, sino los gotchas que hay que conocer antes de llegar a producción: el tipo de vault es irreversible, la longitud de la key va en bytes, `oci_secrets_secretbundle` escribe el valor en el state, y `is_secret_content_retrieval_blocked_on_expiry` es `false` por defecto.
-Con eso claro, el resto es configuración.
+The most important point is not the code itself, but the gotchas you need to know before going to production: the vault type is irreversible, key length is in bytes, `oci_secrets_secretbundle` writes the value to the state, and `is_secret_content_retrieval_blocked_on_expiry` is `false` by default.
+With that clear, the rest is configuration.

-El próximo paso natural es integrar este vault con pipelines de CI/CD usando OCI DevOps o GitHub Actions con OIDC, para que los pipelines recuperen secretos en runtime sin credenciales estáticas.
-Eso da para otro post.
+The natural next step is integrating this vault with CI/CD pipelines using OCI DevOps or GitHub Actions with OIDC, so pipelines retrieve secrets at runtime without static credentials.
+That's material for another post.

 Happy scripting!